 The court may wish to supplement this instruction by providing further instructions addressing these additional terms.
 For example, the term “literary works” “does not connote any criterion of literary merit or qualitative value: it includes catalogs, directories and similar factual, reference, or instructional works and compilations of data.
 It also includes computer data bases, and computer programs to the extent that they incorporate authorship in the programmer’s expression of original ideas, as distinguished from the ideas themselves.”
 H.R.
 Rep. No. 94-1476, at 54 (1976).

 The Ninth Circuit has recognized that characters in comic books, television or motion pictures can be afforded copyright protection when they satisfy a three-part test.
 DC Comics v.
 Towle, 802 F.3d 1012, 1021 (9th Cir.
 2015) (Batmobile).
 The character (1) must generally have physical as well as conceptual qualities; (2) must be sufficiently delineated to be recognizable as the same character whenever it appears by displaying consistent, identifiable character traits and attributes, although it need not have a consistent appearance; and (3) must be especially distinctive and contain some unique elements of expression.
-Id.
+Id.; see Daniels v.
+Walt Disney Co., 958 F.3d 767, 771 (9th Cir.
+2020) (same); see also Carroll Shelby Licensing, Inc. v.
+Halicki, 138 F.4th 1178 (9th Cir.
+2025) (holding that Eleanor, a series of Ford Mustangs featured in four films, failed to satisfy the Towle test and therefore was not copyrightable).

 Configurable works, like kinetic and manipulable sculptural works, can be sufficiently fixed in a tangible medium of expression so as to be afforded copyright protection.
 Tangle, Inc. v.
 Aritzia, Inc., 125 F.4th 991, 996 (9th Cir.
 2025).